lashifrin/ejabberd-modules/mod_register_web/trunk/README.txt

   ...
 ]}.

+In this example the page is served in https://example.org:5281/register/

+Make sure to include the last / character in the URL.
+Otherwise when you enter a subpage the URL will not be correct, for example: http://localhost:5281/new  --->  404 Not Found

 	FEATURE REQUESTS
 	----------------

+ * In the pages, hide the password characters: replace with ***

  * The request record should include Host, Port and BasePath of request.
  * Allow configuration of the hardcoded "register" path in URL.